u-boot/u-boot/doc/usage/environment.rst

     be automatically started (by internally calling
     "bootm")

-    If set to "no", a standalone image passed to the "bootm" command will be copied to the load address (and eventually uncompressed), but NOT be started.
+    If unset, or set to "1"/"yes"/"true" (case insensitive, just the first character is enough), a standalone image
+    passed to the "bootm" command will be copied to the load address (and eventually uncompressed), but NOT be started.
     This can be used to load and uncompress arbitrary data.